occultlang/occult/README.md

 </div>

 > [!IMPORTANT]
-> Occult 2.0.0-alpha is going to be released within the end of May to mid June 2025. <br>
+> Occult 2.0.0-alpha is going to be released during summer to early fall of 2025. <br>
 > Keep the wonder alive, and never lose the spark!

 ### Roadmap for 2.0.0-alpha